 Free access to the pilot episode between March 3-19 2022 as part of The Bridge: A Festival of Ideas by Royal MTC.
 Register here for free.

 A couple leaves outraged product reviews on Amazon while their home fills with flood water.
 A ship's passengers have their attention systematically hijacked into re-enacting the Titanic's "I'm Flying" scene instead of attending to their sinking ship…

-CLIMATE CHANGE & OTHER SMALL TALK is a season of short audio plays written by playwrights across the world in collaboration with Sunny Drake about the absurdness of our lives with climate chaos as a backdrop–and the bigger forces shaping our responses to climate change.
-These dystopian shorts will humorously dial up the bizareness of unsustainable consumerism, disaster capitalism, obsession with economic growth and outsized corporate influence over political institutions.
+CLIMATE CHANGE & OTHER SMALL TALK is a season of 9 short audio plays written by 9 playwrights across the world in collaboration with Sunny Drake.
+The shorts will explore the absurdness of our lives with climate chaos as a backdrop–and the bigger forces shaping our responses to climate change.
+They will humorously dial up the bizareness of disaster capitalism, obsession with economic growth and outsized corporate influence over political institutions.